rupa/cnv/README.markdown

     Books in library are shown most recently modified first.

-    By default, any one can add and convert files.
+    By default, anyone can add and convert files.
 Set up basic authentication to restrict users.
 Add specific users to config to further restrict add/convert rights.